drbean/edit/tsailin/pasteur_perspective.md

 universities are encouraged to develop research partnerships with industry (Chang et al., 2008).

-The list of top ten universities in domestic patent grants are shown in Table 1.
-The primary participants in generating patent grants are public universities, and there is also a different pattern of the patent grant between public and private universities.
-Public universities have focused on 'utility' patents, whereas private universities, including Far East University, and Southern Taiwan University of Science and Technology, have focused on more non-utility patents that reflect their natures and features of the inventions.
-The statistics show a substantial increase in paper publication, patenting, licensing, and venture incubation between 2006 and 2010 (see Table 2).
+The list of top ten universities in terms of domestic patent grants is shown in Table 1.
+The primary participants in generating patent grants are public universities, and there is also a different pattern in the patent grants of public and private universities.
+Public universities have focused on 'utility' patents, whereas private universities, including Far East University, and Southern Taiwan University of Science and Technology, have focused more on non-utility patents that reflect their interests and the features of their inventions.
+Statistics also show a substantial increase in paper publication, patenting, licensing, and venture incubation between 2006 and 2010 (see Table 2).